 Notes

-1 This is a compilation of the Dividing Fences Act 1961 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 22 May 2015 of the Dividing Fences Act 1961 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table